Isometries in spaces of K\"ahler potentials: Isometries and analyticity

 In this section we will prove Theorem 1.2 as well as a generalization.
 Theorem 1.2 is an easy consequencence of Theorem 2.2 and \begin{lem}If $\cU\subset\cH$ is open, any $C^1$ isometry $F\colon \cU\to\cH'$ maps geodesics to geodesics.\end{lem} \begin{proof}This depends on the characterization of geodesics $[a,b]\to\cH$ as critical points of the energy

 On the one hand, it follows from \cite[p.
 219, Corollary 3]{Ch} that geodesics minimize $\cE(f)$ among $C^1$ curves $f\colon[a,b]\to\cH$ with fixed $f(a), f(b)$.
 (Chen talks about minimizing length instead of energy, but one can be reduced to the other by means of the Cauchy--Schwarz inequality.)
 On the other hand, by \cite[Corollary 6.4]{L2}, quite generally $C^1$ isometries map energy minimizing curves to geodesics, under a mild condition that Mabuchi's metric meets.
-These two facts together prove the lemma. \end{proof} \begin{proof}[Proof of Theorem 1.2.]Lemma 3.1 implies that an isometry $F$ maps $E_u$ to $E_{F(u)}$ and $E_\xi$ to $E_{F_*\xi}$.
+These two facts together prove the lemma. \end{proof} \begin{proof}[Proof of Theorem 1.2.]Recall the definitions of the sets $E_u,E_\xi\subset T_u\cH$, $u\in\cH,\,\xi\in T_u\cH$, given in the paragraph preceding Theorem 2.2.
+Lemma 3.1 implies that an isometry $F$ maps $E_u$ to $E_{F(u)}$ and $E_\xi$ to $E_{F_*\xi}$.
 Suppose $\omega_u$ is analytic.
 By Theorem 2.2, $E_u\subset T_u\cU$ is dense, whence so is $F_*E_u=E_{F(u)}\subset T_{F(u)}\cH'$, and another application of Theorem 2.2 gives that $\omega_{F(u)}$ is analytic.

 Next suppose that $\xi\in T_u\cU$ is also analytic.
 Again, by Theorem 2.2 $E_\xi$, therefore $F_*E_\xi=E_{F_*\xi}$ are dense, which implies $F_*\xi$ is analytic. \end{proof}

 Henceforward in this section we assume that $\omega,\omega'$ are analytic.
 We generalize Theorem 1.2 to certain maps into $\cH$. \begin{defn}Let $P$ be a real analytic manifold.
 We say that a map $u\colon P\to\cH$ is very analytic if $v\colon P\times X\to\bR$ defined by $v(\tau,\cdot)=u(\tau)$ is analytic.
 If $u$ is such, we say a section $\xi$ of $u^*T\cH$, i.e., a map